Rynaro/Rynaro.github.io/_posts/2019-12-12-setup-simple-sftp-server-in-minutes.markdown

 After this, you can send the **partner** credentials to **Partner**. :joy:

 This "tutorial" has purpose to show a simple way to build an sftp server using only Linux resources.
-And you can see, this "tutorial" doesn't get deep inside security major efforts.
-But, you can easily enforce your security, using Linux resources too, or using the providers (aws, Digital Ocean, etc) tools.
+As you can see, this "tutorial" doesn't go deep inside security major efforts.
+But, you can easily enforce your security, using Linux resources too, or using the service providers (aws, Digital Ocean, etc) tools.